banyekalaok/cee498report/manuscript.md

 # Chapter 4.
 Model Development Process

 The follow sections goes through a step by step process to develop and identify the best model to predict the load average on the test data.

-** I recommend we show 3 models.
-For each we should: discuss parameters and hyperparameters, show RMSE vs epochs (and perhaps 1 other metric [I used MAE]), then show predictions against targets.

 ### Establish a Baseline Model